C

 Selling Price = Ingredient Cost ÷ Target Food Cost %

 Review quarterly.
-With food inflation at 3–7% annually, a dish priced at $28 last year may now need repricing.
+With food inflation at 3–7% annually, a dish priced at $28 last year may need repricing to $30 this year to hold the same food cost percentage.
 Quarterly review is the professional standard.

 Target food cost by restaurant type

-Target food cost percentage for menu pricing — Source: NRA State of the Industry, USAR 8th Ed.
+Target food cost percentage for menu pricing — Source: NRA State of the Industry 2025, USAR 8th Ed.

 Restaurant TypeTargetMinimumMaximum